 Starting your own spa or massage practice or managing one for someone else is a challenge many seek.
 It’s exciting to take a business from ground zero and manage its growth over time.
 But the sad reality is that many businesses don’t make it long term.
 In fact, only about half of all establishments survive five years or longer, according to the U.S. Small Business Administration Office of Advocacy.
 Only one-third of establishments survive ten years or longer.

 Many factors can affect why a business fails.
 In some cases, the owners may decide they want to do something different.
 A partnership can dissolve and cause a business to flounder and eventually fail.
-Market conditions change and some owners may not respond quickly enough or have enough capital or expertise to meet changing customer demands and so the competition steps in and takes over.
+Market conditions change, and some owners may not respond quickly enough or have enough capital or expertise to meet changing customer demands.
+The competition steps in and takes over.

-Although factors for business closure vary, when you look closely, there are a number of top reasons that why businesses fail.
+Although business closure factors vary, when you look closely, there are several top reasons businesses fail.
 Here are some of them:

-Poor management: There are many things to handle when you run your own business or manage someone else’s, including hiring and managing employees, finances, marketing and negotiating with suppliers.
-Most are not proficient in all these areas but often fail to own up to their deficiencies and that can be an organization’s undoing.
-If you lack expertise in an area, hire competent professionals, whether they are internal or outsourced, who can help you or get appropriate training.
+Poor management: There are many things to handle when you run your own business or manage someone else’s, including hiring and managing employees, finances, marketing, and negotiating with suppliers.
+Most are not proficient in all these areas but often fail to own up to their deficiencies, which can be an organization’s undoing.
+If you lack expertise in an area, hire competent professionals, whether internal or outsourced, who can help you or get appropriate training.

-Grow to fast: When things are going well, there’s a tendency to want to redouble your efforts.
-You may think about taking on more space, partnering with another individual or business and expanding services and product offerings.
-Growth is essential but so is timing.
-You may not have the bandwidth and resources to keep both going and eventually it can cause your business to flounder.
+Grow too fast: When things are going well, there’s a tendency to want to redouble your efforts.
+You may think about taking on more space, partnering with another individual or business, and expanding services and product offerings.
+Growth is essential, but so is timing.
+You may not have the bandwidth and resources to keep both going, and eventually, it can cause your business to flounder.

 These are just some of the more common reasons businesses fail.
 It’s important to periodically review your business plan and make the necessary changes to keep moving forward.
 Plan for the future but always keep your eye on the day-to-day running of your business.